Quantum teleportation with nonclassical correlated states in noninertial frames

-Quantum teleportation by using not completely entangled channel has been studied, e.g. \cite{arxiv1}.
-Also, it has been shown that a separable state which involves nonclassical correlation can be used for quantum teleportation \cite{arxiv2}.
-Here, in this work we extend the study on quantum teleportation using a general nonclassical correlated channel to noninertial frames has been perviously studied in an approach different than in our paper \cite{Alsing-JOptB,Alsing-prl}.
-Extension of quantum teleportation to noninertial frames has been studied before in a different approach.
-In addition , the previously studied process should be regarded as an observation of quantum teleportation since the involved entangled state in the teleportation is not appropriately affected by changing to a noninertial frame.
+Quantum teleportation by using not completely entangled state has been studied \cite{arxiv1}.
+Also, it has been shown that a separable state which involves nonclassical correlation can be used for quantum information transmission \cite{arxiv2}.
+Extension of quantum teleportation to noninertial frames has been perviously studied in an approach different than in our paper \cite{Alsing-prl}.
+In fact, the previously studied process should be regarded as a ``noninertial frame observation'' of quantum teleportation since the involved entangled state in the teleportation is not appropriately affected by changing to a noninertial frame.
 In this work, we keep the original teleportation but apply the appropriate changes on every steps, accordingly.